 Buying a Home in Miami County?

-Benefit from the area’s affordability and steady price appreciation.
+Benefit from the area’s affordability and steady demand.
 Get pre-approved quickly for a home in Paola or Louisburg.

-A Snapshot of Miami County’s Housing Market (Full Year 2025)
+A Snapshot of Miami County’s Housing Market (March 2026)

 Covering cities like Paola, Louisburg, and the budget-friendly Osawatomie, Miami County provides a range of homes from spacious rural acreages to modern suburban builds.
-Despite a significant rise in inventory, the market remains active as families move south seeking better value than the inner metro.
+Despite adjusting price points, the county is experiencing a massive surge in sales activity as buyers seek value south of the metro.

 Price Trends by Area: